 One common cause of back pain is a herniated disc.
 This condition can be treated by a trained experienced chiropractor.
-If you live in the Portland or Beaverton area of Oregon, The Wellness Center PDX is the chiropractor for you.

 So, what exactly is a herniated disc and how can we help?